MeltwaterArchive/storyplayer/modules/zeromq/expectsZmq.md

 _expectsZmq()_ allows you to make sure that a ZMQ socket would behave in the way that you expect it to.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ZmqExpects_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ExpectsZmq_.

 ## Behaviour And Return Codes